Also known as: Braid Alias

 Community

 The big one.
-A lifetime of gaming distilled into 150 essential experiences, the games everyone should play at least once before the credits roll.
-Ordered from 1978 to today, this is a guided tour through the entire history of the medium, from the arcade cabinets that started it all to the modern masterpieces still being made.
+A lifetime of gaming distilled into 150 essential experiences, the games everyone should play at least once in their life.
+Ordered from 1978 (year before I was born) to today, this is a guided tour through the entire history of the medium, from the arcade cabinets I used to pump hundreds of 10p pieces into through to the modern masterpieces still being made.
 Every genre, every era, every must-play.
 You will not agree with all of it, and that is half the fun.
 Pick one, start playing, and work your way through a lifetime of greatness.

 150 games